ADW-Development/adw-bot/readme.md

 # URL Availability Checker

-A Python script that checks URL availability while respecting `robots.txt` rules, designed for ADW developers and web developers who need to verify the accessibility of their web content.
+A Python script that checks URL availability while respecting `robots.txt` rules, designed for ADW developers who need to verify the accessibility of their web content.

 # Features